 (It doesn’t mean bad things are always bound to happen, but it does mean there is a great likelihood of them happening because these are features of life in our cosmos).

-Our business is based on empowerment.
-We do believe in activating similar modes of serenity, peace, and adaptable attitudes toward the extreme vicissitudes of life.
-However, we are also honest in facing the facts that often the best that can be done is to be adaptable in attitude when it becomes apparent that some events are not able to be changed.
+My work is based on empowerment.
+I do believe in activating similar modes of serenity, peace, and adaptable attitudes toward the extreme vicissitudes of life.
+However, I am also honest in facing the facts that often the best that can be done is to be adaptable in attitude when it becomes apparent that some events are not able to be changed.

 That is not being negative.
 It is not bad to think that way.
 It is just facing up to the facts inherent in all life.